INFIseven/lcd-gui-tester/instructions/instructions.md

 ### Common Issues

 **Application won't start**
-  - Ensure all Qt6 dependencies are installed
   - Check that your system meets the minimum requirements

 **Firmware flashing fails**
-  - Verify the nRF52 device is properly connected
+  - Verify the test-bench is correctly connected and powered
   - Check that nrfutil is correctly installed and accessible in your PATH
   - Ensure you have the necessary permissions to access USB devices (Linux/macOS may require sudo or udev rules)